AppLovin (NASDAQ: APP) Stock Price Prediction and Forecast 2025-2030 (Sept 5)

 There are clearly strong reasons why AppLovin’s stock has risen so much this past year.
 Simply put, investors have been betting on AppLovin as a potential AI winner, as its AI advancements have driven customer success and accelerated the company’s growth.
 If the company can continue to prioritize generating outsized free cash flow and return capital to shareholders to a greater degree, this multiple could be warranted.
 Here’s where the stock could be headed, assuming the company’s multiple stays the same and earnings grow according to analyst estimates.

-Wall Street’s consensus one-year price target for AppLovin is $501.76, but the stock has overrun that target.
-On average, 25 analysts covering AppLovin recommend buying shares, four of them with Strong Buy ratings.
+Wall Street’s consensus one-year price target for AppLovin has jumped to $527.57, but the stock has overrun that target.
+On average, 24 analysts covering AppLovin recommend buying shares, four of them with Strong Buy ratings.
 Morgan Stanley and Wells Fargo were among analysts that maintained Buy ratings after the earnings report.
-Wedbush reiterated its Outperform rating.
+Wedbush reiterated its Outperform rating and Benchmark its Buy rating.

 24/7 Wall St.’s forecast projects AppLovin’s stock price to be $494.57 by year’s end, or over 13% lower than today’s price.
 However, we expect the stock to continue its strong growth rate and outperform analysts’ expectations going forward.